Tombert/scudlib/README.md

 ## Installation

 This is a pretty straightforward install.
-Making sure [Leiningen](https://leiningen.org/) is installed, simply clone the repo, and type `lein repl`.
+Making sure [Leiningen](https://leiningen.org/) is installed, simply clone the repo, and type `lein repl` and then `(use scudlib.paillier)`.

 ## Usage